loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 intuistionistic logic, where, rather than proposition being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.
-Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.
+Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming, as well as alleviating the need of a garbage collector.

 System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic.
 SLFL is proposed as an alternative to system-level languages, as